credativ/plutono/docs/sources/developers/plugins/migration-guide.md

 # Plugin migration guide

-This guide explains how to migrate pre-Grafana 7.0 plugins from Angular to the new React-based plugin platform introduced in Grafana 7.0.
+This guide explains how to migrate pre-Plutono 7.0 plugins from Angular to the new React-based plugin platform introduced in Plutono 7.0.

 It's written for:

-- Plugin authors who want to migrate their plugins to Grafana 7.0+.
+- Plugin authors who want to migrate their plugins to Plutono 7.0+.
-- Plugin users who are using custom plugins and want to know whether they can upgrade to Grafana 7.0 without losing functionality.
+- Plugin users who are using custom plugins and want to know whether they can upgrade to Plutono 7.0 without losing functionality.

 > If you've successfully migrated your plugin from Angular to React, please [submit an issue on GitHub](https://github.com/grafana/grafana/issues/new?title=Docs%20feedback:%20/developers/plugins/migration-guide.md) and share your experiences with us so that we can improve this guide!

-## What's new in Grafana 7.0?
+## What's new in Plutono 7.0?

-Grafana 7.0 introduced a whole new plugin platform based on React.
+Plutono 7.0 introduced a whole new plugin platform based on React.
 The new platform supersedes the previous Angular-based plugin platform.

 Plugins built using Angular still work for the foreseeable future, but we encourage new plugin authors to develop with the new platform.